misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-95">Handling a negative color-stop position</Figures>

-Given these color-stop positions, the first color stop is at -40px, the last is at 80px (because, given its lack of an explicit position, it defaults to the ending point), and the middle is placed midway between them.
-The result is the same as if we’d explicitly
+Given these color-stop positions, the first color stop is at `-40px`, the last is at `80px` (because, given its lack of an explicit position, it defaults to the ending point), and the middle is placed midway between them.
+The result is the same as if we’d explicitly said:
-said:

 ```css
 radial-gradient(80px, purple -40px, green 20px, gold 80px)
 ```

-That’s why the color at the center of the gradient is a green-purple: it’s a blend of onethird purple, two-thirds green.
+That’s why the color at the center of the gradient is a green-purple: it’s a blend of onethird urple, two-thirds green.
 From there, it blends the rest of the way to green, and then on to gold.
 The rest of the purple-green blend, the part that sits on the “negative space” of the gradient ray, is invisible.

 #### Degenerate cases

 Given that we can declare size and position for a radial gradient, the question arises: what if a circular gradient has zero radius, or an elliptical gradient has zero height or width?
-These conditions aren’t quite as hard to create as you might think: besides explicitly declaring that a radial gradient has zero size using 0px or 0%, you could also do something like this:
+These conditions aren’t quite as hard to create as you might think: besides explicitly declaring that a radial gradient has zero size using `0px` or `0%`, you could also do something like this:

 ```css
 radial-gradient(closest-corner circle at top right, purple, gold)
 ```

-The gradient’s size is set to closest-corner, and the center has been moved into the top right corner, so the closest corner is zero pixels away from the center.
+The gradient’s size is set to `closest-corner`, and the center has been moved into the `top` right `corner`, so the closest corner is zero pixels away from the center.
 Now what?

 In this case, the specification very explicitly says that the gradient should be rendered as if it’s “a circle whose radius [is] an arbitrary very small number greater than zero.”

 So that might mean as if it had a radius of one-one-billionth of a pixel, or a picometer, or heck, the Planck length.
 (Kids, ask your science teacher.)
 The interesting thing is that it means the gradient is still a circle.
 It’s just a very, very, very small circle.
-Proba‐ bly, it will be too small to actually render anything visible.
+Probably, it will be too small to actually render anything visible.
 If so, you’ll just get a solidcolor fill that corresponds to the color of the last color stop instead.

 Ellipses with zero-length dimensions have fascinatingly different defined behaviors.
 Let’s assume the following:

 ```css
 radial-gradient(0px 50% at center, purple, gold)
 ```

-The specification states that any ellipse with a zero width is rendered as if it’s “an ellipse whose height [is] an arbitrary very large number and whose width [is] an arbi‐ trary very small number greater than zero.”
+The specification states that any ellipse with a zero width is rendered as if it’s “an ellipse whose height [is] an arbitrary very large number and whose width [is] an arbitrary very small number greater than zero.”
 In other words, render it as though it’s a linear gradient mirrored around the vertical axis running through the center of the ellipse.
-The specification also says that in such a case, any color stops with percentage positions resolve to 0px.
+The specification also says that in such a case, any color stops with percentage positions resolve to `0px`.
 This will usually result in a solid color matching the color defined for the last color stop.

-On the other hand, if you use lengths to position the color stops, you can get a verti‐ cally mirrored horizontal linear gradient for free.
+On the other hand, if you use lengths to position the color stops, you can get a vertically mirrored horizontal linear gradient for free.
 Consider the following gradient, illustrated in Figure 9-96:

 ```css
 radial-gradient(0px 50% at center, purple 0px, gold 100px)